The Local History Group

 - The Group subscribes to the Victorian Society.
 Their Newsletters are available to members on request.

-- Volunteers from the Group have worked with Dr Ian Beavis of the Museum to catalogue the Town Hall archives.
+- Volunteers from the Group worked with Dr Ian Beavis of the Amelia Scott Centre to catalogue the Town Hall archives.

-- Another group is currently working with him on an Oral History project to record memories of life in the town.
+- Another group has worked on Oral History projects to record memories of life in the town.

 - In 2011 the Group 'rescued' a collection of old newspapers dating back to 1872 when the local paper, the Kent & Sussex Courier, moved to smaller premises.

 - The Group has worked with TWBC to copy lists of planning applications from 1867 to 1913, a very useful source for the development of the town.
 These lists are now available from the Local Studies section of the Amelia.

-If you would like further information about any of these activities, especially if you are interested in working with the Oral History Project, or copying the planning applications, please email us.
+If you would like further information about any of these activities, please email us.